-Monty Python - Watch Order: Release Order
+Monty Python Movies: Release Order

 Monty Python brought their absurdist comedy from television to the big screen with five theatrical releases.
 This legendary British troupe created a unique blend of intellectual humor, surreal sketches, and satirical storytelling that influenced comedy for generations.

 This Release Order includes all five films, though it's important to note that two are sketch compilations (And Now for Something Completely Different and Live at the Hollywood Bowl) while three are narrative feature films.
-The progression shows the Pythons' evolution from repackaging TV material to creating original cinematic works of increasing ambition and scope.
+The progression shows the Pythons' evolution from repackaging TV material to creating original cinematic works of increased ambition and scope.

 Monty Python and the Holy Grail